List of the most popular Frequently asked SAS Interview Questions with Answers:

 BY variable name;

-Q #9) Which command is used to perform sorting in SAS program?
+Q #9) Which command is used to perform sorting in the SAS program?

 Answer: PROC SORT command is used for performing sorting, be it on a single variable or multiple variables.
 This command is performed on the dataset where the new data set is created as a result of sorting but the original data set remains unchanged.